Long-time Freeness in the Kicked Top: Time scale for the onset of freeness

-As a consequence, the behavior described in Eq.~\eqref{eq:OTOCSCC_n} holds up to $t^{(2m)}_{\rm Ehr}$, which marks the saturation of higher powers of the square-commutator and correspondingly the initial point after which the $4m$-OTOC exhibits the exponential decay.
+The behaviour described in Eq.~\eqref{eq:OTOCSCC_n} holds up to $t^{(2m)}_{\rm Ehr}$, which marks the saturation of higher powers of the square-commutator and correspondingly the initial point after which the $4m$-OTOC exhibits the exponential decay.
 Since for this model $\hbar_{\rm eff}^{-1}\sim D$, this leads to In summary, the observed time shift is explained through the Ehrenfest time: the exponential decay of the $4m$-OTOCs starts later for bigger $D$, and it is inversely proportional to the amount of chaos, thus explaining the results in Fig.~\ref{FreenessRate}.
+As already noted in Sec.~\ref{sec_tran}, we observe that, also at the level of $2n$-OTOCs, classical independence emerges before the onset of freeness.
+When the observables become classically independent, the $2n$-OTOCs factorize in a simple way, $\langle (\hat A_0(t) \hat A_0)^n \rangle = \langle \hat A_0^n \rangle^2$, as if $\hat A_0$ and $\hat A_0(t)$ were commuting operators.
+This corresponds to the plateau value reached by the $4n$-OTOCs at short times, up to the generalized Ehrenfest time, and is represented by the dashed line in Fig.~\ref{CumulantsD}.
+For odd powers, $\langle \hat A_0^n \rangle = 0$ for the specific choice of observable considered here (e.g., due to its symmetric spectrum), and therefore no plateau is observed in those cases.
+As discussed above, classical independence and freeness cannot coexist and instead appear sequentially in time, as the semiclassical system of finite dimension transitions from classical behaviour to a fully quantum regime.